PE Assessment Software Connects Fitness to Academic, SEL Progress

 Through metrics created in PE assessment software, teachers motivate students to improve their academic and social-emotional learning skills in addition to their physical fitness.

 “The ultimate goal is to link fitness with academic performance,” explained Jenice Fagan, the lead PE teacher at Pine Middle School in Reno, Nev.

 Fagan wants to replicate published studies that show students who engage in quality physical education – defined by PE that gets students exercising at an elevated heart rate for set amounts of time – return to their STEM classrooms in a higher state of academic readiness.

-Students wear the adidas Zone for IHT Spirit wrist heart rate monitors to record exercise data during PE.
+Students wear the IHT Zone wrist heart rate monitors to record exercise data during PE.
 They receive immediate feedback that helps them understand how they are exercising, enabling them to improve their effort and – by extension – their fitness.
 And they’re recognizing what high-quality exercise does for them in their academic classes.

 “I have more energy in class to get more work done,” said Pine Middle School student Joseph Espinosa.

 The next step, Fagan said, is linking improved fitness to academic progress.
 Using her IHT Spirit System software, Fagan can assess her students’ performance on any skill.
 For each of her classes, she uses the Spirit System Assessment Measures software to:

 - Track fitness based on Presidential Youth Fitness Program’s FitnessGram® assessments to record student performance in those specific fitness tests;

 - Track academic progress with assessments that record student performance on standardized tests in math and English.